dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 ## testCameraAccess

 Test whether there is an available camera.
+It is also a trick to speed up the opening of the camera.

 ```typescript
 static testCameraAccess(): Promise<CameraTestResponse>;